-C. BRIEFING SCHEDULE AND ORAL ARGUMENT - DISPOSITIVE MOTIONS

-The Court does not typically issue a briefing schedule; rather, it follows the time limits set forth in Local Rule 7.1(e) and Fed.
-R. Civ.
-P. 6.
+C. BRIEFING SCHEDULE AND ORAL ARGUMENT - DISPOSITIVE MOTIONS The Court does not typically issue a briefing schedule; rather, it follows the time limits set forth in Local Rule 7.1(e) and Federal Rule of Civil Procedure 6.

 The Court enforces the response and reply due dates as set forth in Local Rule 7.1(3), even when the motion hearing is set far in advance.
 Attorneys who do not respond to motions in a timely fashion are not permitted to argue before the Court during oral argument.
 The Court will schedule hearings on most dispositive motions made before or during trial.
 Oral argument is scheduled approximately 10 weeks from the date of filing.
-The court will occasionally cancel oral argument when, after a review of the briefs, the Court finds that argument would be neither necessary nor helpful.
+The Court will occasionally cancel oral argument when, after a review of the briefs, the Court finds that argument would be neither necessary nor helpful.
 See E.D.
 Mich.
-LR 7.1(e)(2).
+L.R.
+7.1(e)(2).